clamprou/Fighting-Zombies-RL/README.md

 * Every step: **- 0.1**

 ## DQN Algorithm
-The implementation of the DQN model utilized the [Pytorch](https://pytorch.org/) library (using the Python language), which provides several abstractions and easy design.
-The basic idea behind the DQN algorithm is managing a neural network to approximate the Q function, which estimates the expected cumulative rewards for taking specific actions in a given state.
-For the design of this algorithm, an implementation [example of the DQN algorithm by Pytorch](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html) in the gym Cart Pole environment was leveraged.
-You can find more information at this link.
+The implementation of the DQN model utilized the [PyTorch](https://pytorch.org/) library, which provides several abstractions and facilitates easy design.
+The fundamental concept behind the DQN algorithm involves managing a neural network to approximate the Q function, estimating the expected cumulative rewards for specific actions in a given state.
+For the design of this algorithm, an implementation example of the DQN algorithm by PyTorch in the gym Cart Pole environment was referenced.
+More information can be found at [this link](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html).
+Below is a representation of the designed DQN architecture model and the fine-tuned hyperparameters.

 ![DQN.png](MyResults%2FDQN.png "DQN")

 ## Installation
-* Malmo library: Easiest way is to [install Marlo using Anaconda](https://marlo.readthedocs.io/en/latest/installation.html) (it will install Malmo too)
+* Install the Malmo library.
+The easiest method is to [install Marlo using Anaconda](https://marlo.readthedocs.io/en/latest/installation.html) (which includes Malmo).
-* Python 3.7.12
+* Ensure you have Python 3.7.12 installed.
-* Pytorch 1.13.0
+* Install PyTorch version 1.13.0.

 ## Execution
-In order to start the training of the DQN model in the above scenario you only have to execute the `train.py`.
-After, the training you can execute the `play.py` to evaluate the so far learned policy of the agent.
+To commence training the DQN model in the provided scenario, simply execute `train.py`.
+After training, evaluate the learned policy of the agent by executing `play.py`.

 ## Results
-After training, the agent is able to establish good performance against the zombies with:
+Following training, the agent demonstrates acceptable performance against the zombies, achieving:
 * **92%** win rate
-* **10.89** average life (20 is the max)
+* **10.89** average life (with 20 being the maximum)

 ![Results.png](MyResults%2FResults.png "Results")